italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     * - **Status Code**
       - **Body**
       - **Description**
-    * - *204 No Content*
+    * - *200 Created*
-      -
+      - Revocation Assertion Response
-      - The Digital Credential has been successfully revoked.
+      - The Revocation Assertion Response has been successfully created.
     * - *400 Bad Request*
       - Error code and description
       - The issuer cannot fulfill the request because of invalid parameters.
-    * - *404 Not Found*
-      -
-      - The Digital Credential to be revoked can not be found by the Issuer.
     * - *500 Internal Server Error*
       -
       - The Issuer encountered an internal problem. (:rfc:`6749#section-5.2`).